To make matters even more complicated, the major carriers have introduced a number of new phone plans that offer many different options.

-With all the various carriers, plans and contract options out there, coming up with one number for how much you'd save by skipping an upgrade isn't always easy.
-Let's look at four different scenarios (leaving out taxes and fees, which can vary widely depending on where you live).
+With all the various carriers, plans and contract options out there, coming up with 1 number for how much you'd save by skipping an upgrade isn't always easy.
+Let's look at 4 different scenarios (leaving out taxes and fees, which can vary widely depending on where you live).

 Scenario 1: Sticking to your current phone and plan

 Louis Ramirez, senior editor at DealNews, says skipping an upgrade makes the most sense in most cases.

 "Sure, you'll miss a few new bells and whistles, but in the grand scheme of things, today's smartphones are fully equipped," Ramirez says.
 So in terms of performance, your current phone will easily surpass the 1-year mark with no problems."

 You're not giving up much in terms of performance by forgoing the upgrade, Ramirez says.

 Thomas Nitzsche of ClearPoint Credit Counseling Solutions says that if you're upgrading solely to get the latest and greatest model, realize that it won't be the latest and greatest for long.

 "Like computers, smartphones seem to become obsolete almost before they are out of the box, and seem to devalue as fast as driving a new car off the sales lot," Nitzsche says.

 So when does it make practical sense to upgrade?